Frequently Asked Questions

 An ARC reader is someone who receives a finished, fully polished book before its publication and provides feedback, reviews, and generates interest in the upcoming release.
 ARC stands for Advance Reader Copy: digital copies of a book that are sent pre-release day to ARC readers.
 ARC readers are an important part of the publishing process because their reviews can help potential readers decide if the book is right for them before it's released.

-• At Spellbound we take feedback and reviews very seriously.
-Once you've filled out the sign up form, we'll email you an official Beta and ARC Reader Agreement to fill out.
-This ensures you understand the responsibility of honesty and punctuality in your reviews and feedback, and it keeps us accountable as publishers.
+At Spellbound we take feedback and reviews very seriously.
+Once you've filled out the sign up form, we'll email you to let you know if you’ve been chosen to join the team!